 Health insurance has become a crucial part of financial planning for individuals in today’s world.
 It assists people during any unpredictable medical crisis without worrying about the financial burden.
 However, despite having a health insurance policy, individuals may still face the issue of exhausting their sum insured due to unforeseen medical expenses.
 That is where the restoration benefit in health insurance meaning comes into play.

-What is restoration benefit in health insurance?
+What is restoration benefit?

 Restoration benefit is an add-on feature in health insurance policies that provides an additional sum insured amount after the primary sum insured is exhausted in a policy year.
 This feature may be handy for policyholders likely to use their original sum insured due to recurring illnesses or hospitalisations.

+When your base sum insured is used up due to medical expenses, the restoration benefit replenishes it, allowing you to continue availing of healthcare services without financial strain.
+This feature is particularly beneficial for individuals with chronic ailments or those with a high risk of hospitalisation.
 For instance, the policyholder has a sum insured of Rs 5,00,000 and has utilised the entire amount in a policy year.
 The restoration benefit will automatically restore the sum insured amount for the same policy year, allowing the policyholder to avail of further medical treatment without incurring additional expenses.

 Types of restoration benefit